 The design and implementation of the governance structure plays a critical role in mitigating disputes.
-The trust deed should specify the qualifications of trustees, trust advisers, and trust protectors.
-An inexperienced trust adviser can wreak havoc with a trust.
-A governance structure that includes appropriate checks and balances helps to keep the trustees, trust advisers and the trust protectors accountable.
-A trust’s governance structure should include procedures for removing and appointing trustees, trust advisers and the trust protectors.
+The trust deed should specify the qualifications of trustees, trust advisers, trust protectors and enforcers.
+An inexperienced trustee, trust adviser, trust protector, or enforcer can wreak havoc with a trust.
+A governance structure that includes appropriate checks and balances helps to keep the trustees, trust advisers, trust protectors, and enforcers attentive and, as appropriate, accountable.
+A trust's governance structure should include procedures for removing and appointing trustees, trust advisers, trust protectors and enforcers.
 In some trusts, term limits and age limits are beneficial.

 ii No-contest provisions (forfeiture provision)